Toby-Willsmer/responsive-sass-framework/README.md

 Sass_framework
 ==============
-This is a lightweight responsive framework I put together to use as a base for building websites/apps.
+This is a lightweight responsive framework I put together to use as a base for building medium to large websites.
 Fully configurable/expandable to any set up.

 You will need to install